 - Fall 2014: Nanjing University.
 By this point, my Chinese had reached a point of fluency adequate to take graduate level classes alongside native speakers.
 I took a semester of direct-enrollment sociology and communications studies coursework as part of my major’s “Capstone Year,” which also included an internship in a fully Chinese work environment.
 This year was funded by a Boren Scholarship, which supports critical language study in exchange for a one-year service obligation to the federal government.

 - Summer 2013: Peking University.
 I studied comparative political economy (in English) as part of the summer program held at PKU by the London School of Economics.
 This course helped inform the direction of my senior thesis.

-- Spring 2013: Harbin University.
+- Spring 2013: Harbin Institute of Technology.
 This semester of highly intensive language study, held by CET Academic Programs in China’s frigid northernmost province, brought me to a level at which I could comfortably read academic articles and conduct research interviews in Chinese.